|

 • Fine motor control.

-• Fine motor problems can cause difficulty with a wide variety of other tasks like as using a knife and spoon, fastening buttons and shoelaces, cooking, brushing teeth, styling hair, shaving, applying cosmetics, opening jars, and bottle, and packets, locking and unlocking doors, and doing housework.
+• Fine motor problems can cause difficulty with a wide variety of other tasks like as using a knife and spoon, fastening buttons and shoelaces, cooking, brushing teeth, styling hair, shaving, applying cosmetics, opening jars, and bottles, and packets, locking and unlocking doors, and doing housework.

 • Difficulties with fine motor coordination lead to problems with handwriting, which may be due to either ideational or ideo-motor difficulties.[non-primary source needed] Problems associated with this area may include: